 The scatter about the fitted weight-length relationship is consistent from year to year.
-Whereas the scatter in 2016 was lower than most other years, the scatter in 2018 was relatively high compared to other years, in fact the third highest.
-Possible because the sample was relatively large and more uncertainty in length and weight measures.
+Whereas the scatter in 2016 was lower than most other years, the scatter in 2019 was almost average compared to other years.

 Table: Pandalus borealis in West Greenland: weights at length predicted from fitted weight-length relationships.